Vicenteguallpa/cookiecutterGuide/README.md

 windows: yes [IF YOOU ARE NOT USING A WINDOWS PC THEN ENTER 'no']
 use_pycharm: no
 use_docker: yes
-Select postgresql_version: 1 [THIS SHOULD BE THE LATEST VERSION] Select js_task_runner: 2 [THIS SHOULD BE 'Gulp'] Select cloud_provider: 1 [THIS SHOULD BE 'AWS']
+Select postgresql_version: 1 [THIS SHOULD BE THE LATEST VERSION OF POSTGRESQL] Select js_task_runner: 2 [THIS SHOULD BE 'Gulp'] Select cloud_provider: 1 [THIS SHOULD BE 'AWS']
 custom_bootstrap_compilation: no